olle/talk-query-response/README.md

 Let's learn about the Query/Response pattern by walking through a small fictional example (no pun intended).
 The technical context is _messaging_ and hints at some type of broker-based setup - in theory though, any asynchronous communication could be used.
-Any example data are just plain-text, to keep it simple.
+The examples are only pseudo-code and plain-text data, to keep things simple.

 ### Any good sci-fi books out there?